tbui00/tbui00.github.io/projects/project-2.md

     checkPokedex(poke_vec[2]);
     cout << "-----------------------------\n";

-Here is a link to the github project page: https://github.com/tbui00/pokemon-database
+Here is a link to the github project page for the [Pokemon Database]( https://github.com/tbui00/pokemon-database).